ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 {: codeblock}

 If you are using a similar configuration, it is recommended that you either install the CSB license and the application signature database or remove the `dynamic-application any` rule.

+## Correcting warning 1179
+{: #correcting-1179}

+The vSRX version running on the Gateway is not certified on IBM Cloud and is unsupported.
+Operations such as OS Reload and Rebuild Cluster will overwrite the current unsupported vSRX version with the version currently listed on the Gateway Details page.
+Because the vSRX version is not certified on IBM Cloud, it is strongly recommended you contact [IBM Support](/docs/vsrx?topic=gateway-appliance-getting-help) to migrate to the certified version found here: [IBM Cloud Juniper vSRX supported versions](/docs/vsrx?topic=vsrx-vsrx-versions).

+## Correcting warning 1180
+{: #correcting-1180}

+The vSRX license found on the Gateway was not procured through IBM Cloud and is unsupported.
+Operations such as OS Reload and Rebuild Cluster will overwrite the current license with the version currently listed on the Gateway Details page.
+Supported vSRX licenses can be found here: [Viewing and changing vSRX licenses](/docs/vsrx?topic=vsrx-getting-started#choosing-license).
+If the license was procured outside of IBM Cloud, please work with that procurement source for support.
+Otherwise, is is strongly recommended you contact [IBM Support](/docs/vsrx?topic=gateway-appliance-getting-help) to migrate to a supported vSRX license.

+## Correcting warning 1181
+{: #correcting-1181}

+The vSRX license and version on the Gateway are both unsupported.
+Refer to [Correcting warning 1179](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1179) and [Correcting warning 1180](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1180) for help in resolving these warnings.